1 Dead, 1 Hospitalized In Seattle CHOP Zone Shooting

 Last week, business owners in the zone filed a class-action lawsuit against the city for how it's handled the situation, but said their point was not to undermine the movement.

-Police Chief Carmen Best said in a news conference, "They certainly can demonstrate peacefully at any place, but they can not ... take over a neighborhood and cause the crime level to go up like this.
-Enough is enough here."
+Police Chief Carmen Best spoke about dismantling CHOP Monday after the shooting.

-Protesters have insisted they won't budge unless their demands are met, such as slashing the Seattle Police budget in half.
-So far, the mayor has proposed just a five percent cut in response.
+"We've had multiple other incidents - assaults, rape, robbery and shootings, and so this is something that's going to need to change.
+We're asking that people remove themselves from this area for the safety of the people.
+If they care about people, they're going to have to try to help us to make it safe."

-Note: Correction: A previous version of this story said the person who died was a man.
-He was 16 years old.
-This story has been updated.
+But protesters insist they won't budge unless their demands are met, which include slashing the Seattle Police Department's budget in half.
+So far, the mayor has proposed just a 5% cut in response.